Jabark/edge-vb/README.md

 This is a VB compiler for edge.js.

-This is an attempt to clone the C# version and convert to VB.
-My current lack of understanding means this might not work as expected.

 Please fork on GitHub if you think you can help improve this project.

 Example "Hello World" code: